 The teachings are greatly inspired by Ramana Maharishi , a great Jnana Yogi of India.
 He used a method of self enquiry, asking the question ‘Who am I’.
 This question is frequently asked during meditation and daily life to help transcend the personality thus realizing the essence of who we really are.
 The more we experience this realization the more we free ourselves from suffering and limitation.

 Hridaya Hatha Yoga is a physical expression of the meditation which is practiced with an awareness also on the chakra system.

-Radasi graduated as a Hridaya Meditation and Hatha Yoga teacher in May 2011 following the 500 hour accredited teacher training course & four years of extensive participation in Hridaya retreats.
-She has since held retreats & classes in New Zealand & the U.K & Thailand.
+Radasi graduated as a Hridaya Meditation and Hatha Yoga teacher in May 2011 following the 500 hour accredited teacher training course and four years of extensive participation in Hridaya retreats.
+She has since held retreats and classes in New Zealand, the U.K and Thailand.